 The beautiful city of Venice is famous for a lot of things: the attractions like squares and churches, and events that attract a lot of tourists.
-One of them is Carnival of Venice 2021: it is an event that makes people fun, both adults and children, thanks to its cheerful and festive atmosphere.
-From 27th January to 13rd February 2021 the fun in Venice is guaranted.
+One of them is Carnival of Venice 2023: it is an event that makes people fun, both adults and children, thanks to its cheerful and festive atmosphere.
+From February 4th to February 21st 2023 the fun in Venice is guaranteed.

 Why you should spend Carnival in Venice?

-Let’s see beacause Carnival is so much important in Venice, in other words what are the features of thi event that attracts every year thousands of people.
+Let’s see why Carnival is so important in Venice, in other words what are the features of the event that attracts thousands of people every year.

 The atmosphere of the city changes during Carnival, squares are full of masks, in calli and squares there are plenty of confetti and venetians canals are illuminated by the lights of this event.
 Carnival’s atmoshere starts from January, waiting for one of the most important events of the world.

 Read this post to find out the unique opportunity of a Carnival in Venice: if you want to spend some days in Venice during this event, you will live a once-in-a-lifetime experience that you will remember forever.